Californians to vote on racial, gender preference programs

 Early voting begins Monday for the Nov.
 3 election.

-The U.S. Supreme Court has long outlawed racial quotas, but has ruled that universities may use tailored programs to promote diversity.
+The U.S. Supreme Court has long outlawed racial quotas, but it has ruled that universities may use tailored programs to promote diversity.

 Last year, a federal judge in Boston rejected claims that Harvard’s admissions policies discriminated against Asian American applicants to keep their numbers artificially low.
 The plaintiff, the Students for Fair Admissions group, is appealing.